Do you confuse with specification sheet and tech pack terms? Here is a brief explanations for you.

 Ultimately both tech packs and specification sheets help fashion designers fabricate their products.
 Tech packs include specification sheets but also include a more comprehensive set of documents to give a full picture of the product — you can’t have one without the other.

 To improve specification sheets and tech packs, we at TDSmaker suggest creating a template.
-This will give your brand consistent representation and form across tech packs and, at the same time, save you time spent creating and designing the document so your time can be spent on next season.
+This will give your brand consistent representation and from across tech packs and, at the same time, save you time spent creating and designing the document so your time can be spent on next season.
 Because you’ve saved time in creating and formatting a template, you’ll be able to use the extra time to double (or triple) check your specifications and confirm the data in your specification sheet.
-TDSmaker’s design templates save you time and money through the user friendly interface, practical design and editing tools and options for both online sharing so you can confer with colleagues before sending off the hardcopy spec sheets to the warehouse.
+TDSmaker’s design templates save you time and money through the user-friendly interface, practical design and editing tools and options for both online sharing so you can confer with colleagues before sending off the hardcopy spec sheets to the warehouse.
 All of this without breaking a sweat or losing valuable time, seems like a no-brainer, click here to check out our design templates or here to create your own.